 Religious Expression in Public Schools

-- Ensure that the public school approach to religion is consistent with the first amendment of the U.S. Constitution addressing the separation of church and state.
+- Ensure that the public school approach to religion is consistent with the first amendment of the U.S. Constitution and related Supreme Court decisions, relevant case law, and precedent addressing the separation of church and state.

-- Ensure the safety of children in the school environment.
+- Support and advocate for the safety of children in the home, school, and community environments.

-- Ensure safe infrastructure, modes of transportation, and safe routes to/from school. c) Encourage safe conditions in the home and community.
+- Advocate for safe infrastructure, modes of transportation, and safe routes to/from school.

-- Promote awareness and elimination of hazards and risks, in both real and virtual worlds, to children and youth.
+- Promote awareness and advocate for the elimination of hazards and risks, in both real and digital worlds, for children and youth.